koolquark/nkmedia/doc/fs.md

 ## mcu

 This session type connects the session to a new or existing MCU conference at a Freeswitch instance.
-The optional field `room_id` can be used to connect to an existing room, or create a new one with this name.
+The optional field `conf_id` can be used to connect to an existing conference, or create a new one with this name.

 **Sample**